otrv4/otrv4/otrv4.md

    excluding the signature itself.
 The size of the signature is 112 bytes.
 It is created using the [Ed448 signature algorithm](#user-profile-signature).
 5. Transition Signature (optional): A signature of the profile excluding Profile Signatures and the user's OTRv3 DSA key.
-The [Transitional Signature](#transitional-signature) that enables contacts that trust user's version 3 DSA key to trust the user's profile in version 4.
+The Transition Signature enables contacts that trust user's version 3 DSA key to trust the user's profile in version 4.
 This is only used if the user supports versions 3 and 4.

 After the profile is created, it must be published in a public place, like an untrusted server.